JosiahCraw/Git-Selector/README.md

 # Git Selector

-This App is designed to revolutionize the world of Zoom tutoring :), not really but I wanted an excuse to try Electron so I made this. :gem:
+This App is designed to revolutionize the world of Zoom tutoring :smile: , not really but I wanted an excuse to try Electron so I made this. :gem:

 ## Contents
 1. [The App](#app)